 Marketing Live keynoter, Google’s SVP for Ads Sridhar Ramaswamy, cemented the theme “advertising that works for everyone” by spelling out core opportunities and challenges for businesses.
-Today’s reality, people want help in the moment, where they are and on their terms.
+In today’s reality, people want help in the moment, where they are, and on their terms.
 Search makes it possible for them to find answers to immediate questions or needs, 1:1, no matter where they are.

 Three critical things stood out to me during Marketing Live this week:

 - Google needs to keep make things easier for advertisers (and they are).
 For example, the Google team announced advancements to Smart Shopping campaigns, Smart Campaigns for small businesses, and introduced a new campaign type called Local Campaigns to drive in-store visits.
 The continued evolution of the full Google Marketing platform taps machine learning and automation to make search advertising more accessible and effective, regardless of business size.

 - Google is aggressively aligning automation with real business goals.
 In recent years, it was a big deal to be able to automate bids to maximize clicks or conversions.
 Now Google is aligning better with the broader and true business goals of acquiring **_new_** customers, gaining store visits, maximizing profits (not just gaining the click), and maximizing sales.

 For small businesses or less experienced marketers, Google is helping them be more competitive with bigger players.
 For the experienced search pro, better automation lets them continue to evolve from tactical to strategic, in much better sync with the wants and needs of the C-suite.